aospapp/aosp/external/fsverity-utils/README.md

 # Introduction

-This is `fsverity`, a userspace utility for fs-verity.  fs-verity is a Linux kernel feature that does transparent on-demand integrity/authenticity verification of the contents of read-only files, using a Merkle tree (hash tree) hidden after the end of the file.
+This is `fsverity`, a userspace utility for fs-verity.  fs-verity is a Linux kernel feature that does transparent on-demand integrity/authenticity verification of the contents of read-only files, using a hidden Merkle tree (hash tree) associated with the file.
 The mechanism is similar to dm-verity, but implemented at the file level rather than at the block device level.
 The `fsverity` utility allows you to set up fs-verity protected files.